rich-p-rich/coffee-and-honey-p5/README.md

 ![mailchimp-2](readme_images/mailchimp-admin-2.PNG)

 **404 Page:** I have set up and tested a custom 404 page that directs the user back to the homepage.
+As per the relevant part of the project walk-through, I added the the handler to views.py in the Coffee and Honey app, and imported it to the main urls file.

+The html is stored in my main templates folde and is called 404.html, as shown in the guidance.
+I have added a photo of some swarming bees and some custom text, plus a button to guide the user back to the homepage.

 **SEO:**
 - No-follow links: the footer contains links to the company's Facebook page (see above), Instagram homepage, Fairtrade Coffee and MailChimp, all of which include the rel="nofollow" attribute.